WestonThayer/portfolio2/README.md

 That will get us crisp images on the most important devices.

+### Post feature images

+Use the above widths on a 1680x448 artboard.

+### Post content images

+Go for a 670 wide artboard, then export at 1340w and 670w.

 ## Typography

 We use font metrics to precisely position type.
 Getting accurate font metrics is key.
 The best way to do that is to inspect the font metrics using the [app](https://github.com/WestonThayer/FontMetricsUwp).
 You can pull a font from Typekit by following [these instructions](http://aenism.com/font-files-off-typekit/).
 Note that sync'd fonts on Typekit often have different metrics than the web fonts.